capsa-gg/capsa-documentation/docs/getting-started/web-stack-installation/index.md

 If you got stuck deploying Capsa, feel free to reach out to [luciano@companiongroup.io](mailto:luciano@companiongroup.io) for support.
 We are happy to help you getting Capsa up and running!
 :::

+## Prerequisites

+To install the Capsa web stack, you need the following prerequisites:
+- PostgreSQL database instance
+- Access key and secret to an S3-compatible blob storage bucket
+- API key for Brevo to send transactional emails (see [Obtaining API keys](#obtaining-api-keys))

 ## Generating public/private keypair

 Capsa uses a private/public keypair to generate the JWTs forr both the Unreal Engine client and the users of the Web panel.